pulzze/autoflow-documentation/docs/ids/action-array-drop/fields/count.md

-Drop number of elements from Array.
+The number of items to drop from the array. *If a negative count is given, the items dropped will be from the end of the array.*